Basic Facts About Sharks

 © Ridlon Kiphart

 Shark ‘skin’ is made up of a series of scales that act as an outer skeleton for easy movement and for saving energy in the water.
-The upper side of a shark is generally dark to blend in with the water from above and their undersides are white or lighter colored, blends in with the lighter surface of the sea from below.
+The upper side of a shark is generally dark to blend in with the water from above and their undersides are white or lighter colored to blend in with the lighter surface of the sea from below.
 This helps to camouflage them from predators and prey.

 It is difficult to estimate population numbers since there are many different species spanning a large geographic area.
 However, overall shark numbers are on the decline due to the many threats they face in the wild.

 Sharks have adapted to living in a wide range of aquatic habitats at various temperatures.
-While some species inhabit shallow, coastal regions, others live in deep waters, ocean floors and the open ocean.
-Some species, like the bull shark, are even known to swim in both salt and fresh waters and deltas.
+While some species inhabit shallow, coastal regions, others live in deep waters, on the ocean floor and in the open ocean.
+Some species, like the bull shark, are even known to swim in salt, fresh and brackish waters.

-Some shark species like the great white shark attack and surprise their prey, usually seals and sea lions, from below.
+Some shark species, like the great white shark, attack and surprise their prey, usually seals and sea lions, from below.
 Species that dwell on the ocean floor have developed the ability to bottom-feed.
-Others attack schooling fish in a feeding frenzy, while large sharks like the whale and basking sharks filter feed by swimming through the ocean with their mouths open wide and filtering large quantities of plankton and krill.
+Others attack schooling fish in a feeding frenzy, while large sharks like the whale and basking sharks filter feed by swimming through the ocean with their mouths open wide, filtering large quantities of plankton and krill.

 Soon after birth, sharks pups swim away to fend for themselves.
-They are born with fully-fledged sets of teeth and are able to take care of themselves.
+They are born with fully-fledged sets of teeth and are able to feed and live on their own.